deltaprotocol/LaTeX-Template/README.md

 This loads an assortment of packages (probably more than you will ever need), so remove the unnecessary ones if you want to take use of this.

+* 2014/09/21 Updated parskip and noindent for problem environment.
 * 2014/09/20 Updated packages and restore parskip.
 * 2014/09/16 Revised the pages.
 * 2014/09/15 Corrected the hyberbolic naming convention (remove 'c'); added dilation op (\dil)